MESD/SettingsBundle/Resources/doc/using-setting-manager-service.md

 accessing your settings and related entities.

 The first step is to get the `SettingManager` service.
-It's should be avilable in any Symfony controller or ContainerAware class.
+It's should be avilable in any Symfony controller or class that implements the Symfony `ContainerAwareInterface`.

 ```php
 // Get SettingManager Service
 $settingManger = $this->get('mesd_settings.setting_manager');
 ```

 ### Managing Hives